Spittal/vue-i18n-extract/README.md

 Use if you want to ignore dynamic keys false-positive.
 Use it 2 times to get dynamic keys report.',

 -ci,
-The process will exit with exitCode=1 if at least one translation-key is missing (useful expecially if it is part of a CI pipeline).',
+The process will exit with exitCode=1 if at least one translation-key is missing (useful especially if it is part of a CI pipeline).',
 ```

 Examples